 Setting Up CenturyLink Phone + Internet

-If you opted for a bundled CenturyLink phone AND internet, you’ll have additional hardware like an analog telephone adapter (ATA).
+If you opted for a bundled CenturyLink phone AND internet, you may have additional hardware such as an analog telephone adapter (ATA) for Connected Voice service.
+Remember to place DSL filters on all phone jacks except the one feeding the modem.

 Here are the full steps to hook up a bundle:

-• Step 4) Connect power cords to turn on both the modem and ATA.
+Step 4) Connect power cords to both the modem and ATA.

 Once the hardware lights confirm everything is correctly installed, it’s time to move on to…